 'As a global investor and extensive user of financial statements, Ontario Teachers’ welcomes the opportunity to support IASB’s Investors in Financial Reporting programme to improve the quality and transparency of financial reporting.'

-Michael Wissell, Senior Vice-President, Public Equities Ontario Teachers'
+Michael Wissell, Senior Vice-President, Public Equities, Ontario Teachers' Pension Plan

 'IFRS Standards are leading us towards a more transparent and balanced information world.
 The work already done is impressive.
 Nevertheless, this is only the beginning and we still have a long way to go.
 We are pleased to play our part in moving forward.'